Skip to content

 {

-// --- application static data ---
+// --- static application data ---

-public static Employee[] Employees;
+public static Employe[] Employes;

 public static string Msg = string.Empty;

-public static bool Error = false;
+public static bool Erreur = false;

 public static IPamMetier PamMetier = null;

-// Application startup
+// application startup

 public void Application_Start(object sender, EventArgs e)